schlu/schlu.github.io/_posts/2016-10-26-Live-Podcasts-Good-Idea.markdown

 The problem is that podcasts are generally a passive activity.
 So, sitting in a room with a bunch of other super fans listening to something that I normally hear while walking or doing the dishes, fundamentally changes the experience.
 I don't think live podcasts are a bad idea overall and I am happy to have supported Criminal (a great show, seriously just go subscribe!)
 Mostly, I think they are not a good fit for me and in the future I will only attend non-scripted live podcasts¹, like [FiveThirtyEight](http://fivethirtyeight.com/tag/elections-podcast/) panel style podcasts.

-¹As a small asside, I have purchased want watched live episodes of This American Life and Radiolab, but those are much bigger productions and go way beyond what I would consider a podcast.
+¹As a small asside, I have purchased and watched live episodes of This American Life and Radiolab, but those are much bigger productions and go way beyond what I would consider a podcast.